Registration and Academic Policies

 This policy applies to all undergraduate and graduate courses.

 The Incomplete mark will roll to the default grade even if an incomplete contract is in place if the student has applied to graduate.
-Degree application status is not directory information; instructors do not have a way to verify.
+Degree application status is not directory information.

-A mark of I/F will not convert to N as part of First Term Forgiveness.
-It will instead convert to an F.
+A mark of I, with a default or later change to F, will not convert to N as part of First Term Forgiveness.

 W (Withdrawal)